fmorrison42/Awesome-Microsoft365/README.md

 - [Migrate Google Workspace/G-Suite to MS 365](https://docs.microsoft.com/en-us/exchange/mailbox-migration/migrating-imap-mailboxes/migrate-g-suite-mailboxes)

  ___PowerShell Tools___

+- [Azure AD Connect configuration documenter](https://github.com/Microsoft/AADConnectConfigDocumenter) - AAD Connect configuration documenter is a tool to generate documentation of an Azure AD Connect installation.
+Currently, the documentation is only limited to the Azure AD Connect sync configuration.

 - [Exchange Online Module](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/2.0.5) - Here's where you can download the latest Exchange Online PS module for connecting from any device to manage your Exchange 365 environment.